mikepjb/sail/README.md

 If you add depenedencies, you must add them to both deps.edn and pom.xml.. ideally we generate the pom file to be honest but this works for now.

+### TODO / Known Issues

+When watching/regenerating files.. the new file won't refresh? need to test this and confirm for both shadow & figwheel
+  - figwheel works.. you just have to configure the css-dirs to live reload them

 ## Implementation notes